-Abraham had listened to God and it had been credited to him as righteousness.
-His listening, believing, and obeying had given him the right standing with God.
+Abraham listened to God and it had been credited to him as righteousness.
+His listening, believing, and obeying had given him right standing with God.
 He had a relationship with God Almighty.

 Abraham has been promised innumerable children.
 They are just a future hope.
 In his current situation, what he sees with his eyes, is that he has no children.
 He knows he’s getting older too.
 He’s about 85.
 His eyes and human understanding are telling him something’s wrong.
 He may not have vocalized it, but he’s well aware of God not fulfilling His promise.
-While he still believes in the promise, he doesn’t trust God to bring it about.
+While he still believes in the promise, he doesn’t trust God to bring it about in the way he had thought.
 He decides to stop waiting on God, to stop waiting on the promise to be fulfilled.
 He’s going to help things along.

 Sarah isn’t willing to wait on God either.
-Sarah has the bad idea to have Abraham take her maid Hagar to have a child with.
-He does and she does have a baby.
+Sarah has the bad idea of having Abraham take her maid Hagar to have a child with.
+He does, and she does have a baby.
 When she’s pregnant, Hagar stops acting humbly toward her mistress, Sarah.
 Sarah is jealous and angry.
 It has been shown that Sarah’s the problem; she’s the reason they haven’t had children.
 At least, she thinks that’s been shown.
 Sarah’s having all sorts of feelings and breaks down and treats Hagar harshly.